enthusi/feline/joss/paper.md

 The detection and classification of objects in astrophysical data has been a key task since the earliest days of astronomy.
 Over the past decade, the volume of newly observed data has increased dramatically.
 The advent of integral field unit spectrographs (IFUs), which produce 3D data cubes, has shifted the focus from classical single-target observations to much broader fields of view captured in a single exposure.
 Simple flux-level peak detection algorithms based on thresholding are prone to either missing many potential real objects or, as a trade-off, producing an abundance of false positives.

+# Statement of need
+The *F*ind *E*mission *LINE*s tool ``FELINE`` combines a fully parallelized galaxy line template matching with the matched filter approach for individual emission features of LSDcat [@HerenzE_17a; @herenz2023].

 The VLT/MUSE [@Bacon+10; @Bacon+14] 3D spectrograph creates $\sim$ 90,000 medium resolution spectra arranged in a 300 $\times$ 300 spatial grid.
 These data cubes have typical sizes of 3-6 GiB per exposure, the sheer amount of data asks for automated processes to support the scientists.

-The *F*ind *E*mission *LINE*s tool ``FELINE`` combines a fully parallelized galaxy line template matching with the matched filter approach for individual emission features of LSDcat [@HerenzE_17a; @herenz2023].
 ￼
 The ``FELINE`` algorithm evaluates the likelihood of emission lines at specific positions in each spectrum of the data cube.
 It does this by probing all possible combinations of up to 14 typical emission features, including Hα, Hβ, Hγ, Hδ, [OII], [OIII], [NII], [SII], and [NeIII], for the redshift range of interest (0.4 < z < 1.4).
-This extensive analysis leads to approximately 230,400,000,000  iterations.
+This extensive analysis leads to approximately 230,000,000,000  iterations.

 # Science field
-The signal-to-noise cube generated after matched filtering with a 3D emission line template reflects the probability of an emission line at a given spatial and spectral position.
-This probability is significantly boosted by the filtering process.
+The signal-to-noise cube generated after matched filtering with a 3D emission line template reflects the probability of an emission line at a given spatial and spectral position, which is significantly boosted by the filtering process.
 As a result, galaxies with multiple weak emission features can be detected with a significance that substantially exceeds the significance of each individual contributing line.
 This approach is particularly successful for galaxies that show no or little continuum flux in the data, and therefore would generally go undetected in imaging data alone.